Where did the practice originate?

 Carrier oils are used to dilute essential oils and “carry” them to your skin.
 That's because essential oils are potent and can cause irritation when applied directly to your skin.
 Most carrier oils are unscented or lightly scented and don't interfere with an essential oil's therapeutic properties.

-Processing time - The time I need to prepare an order for shipping varies.
+The time I need to prepare an order for shipping varies but is typically 1-3 business days.
 For details, see individual items.

 Customs and import taxes -